Using RAG for data center compliance and audit support

 Unlike generic AI chatbots that might hallucinate compliance requirements, RAG grounds every response in authoritative regulatory texts and your actual implementation status.
 This matters when auditors come calling.

-Before vs. After RAG
+Before vs. after RAG

 | Activity | Traditional Approach | With RAG |